A Retrieval-Augmented Generation Approach to Extracting Algorithmic Logic from Neural Networks: Abstract

 \section{Abstract}

-Reusing existing neural-network components is central to research efficiency, yet discovering, extracting, and validating such modules across thousands of open-source repositories remains difficult.
-We introduce NN-RAG, a retrieval-augmented generation system that converts large, heterogeneous PyTorch codebases into a searchable and executable library of validated neural modules.
-Unlike conventional code search or clone-detection tools, NN-RAG performs scope-aware dependency resolution, import-preserving reconstruction, and validator-gated promotion—ensuring that every retrieved block is scope-closed, compilable, and runnable.
-Applied to 19 major repositories, the pipeline extracted 1,289 candidate blocks, validated 941 (73.0\%), and demonstrated that over 80\% are structurally unique.
-Through multi-level de-duplication (exact, lexical, structural), we find that NN-RAG contributes the overwhelming majority of unique architectures to the LEMUR dataset, supplying $\approx$72\% of all novel network structures.
-Beyond quantity, NN-RAG uniquely enables cross-repository migration of architectural patterns—automatically identifying reusable modules in one project and regenerating them, dependency-complete, in another context.
-To our knowledge, no other open-source system provides this capability at scale.
-The framework’s neutral specifications further allow optional integration with language models for synthesis or dataset registration without redistributing third-party code.
-Overall, NN-RAG transforms fragmented vision code into a reproducible, provenance-tracked substrate for algorithmic discovery, offering a first open-source solution that both quantifies and expands the diversity of executable neural architectures across repositories.
+Reusing existing neural-network components is critical for research efficiency, yet identifying, extracting, and validating such modules across large open-source codebases remains challenging.
+We introduce \texttt{NN-RAG}, a retrieval-augmented generation system that transforms heterogeneous PyTorch repositories into a searchable, executable library of validated neural modules.
+Unlike conventional code search or clone-detection tools, \texttt{NN-RAG} performs scope-aware dependency resolution, import-preserving reconstruction, and validator-gated promotion, ensuring that retrieved modules are scope-closed and compilable. \texttt{NN-RAG} surpasses state-of-the-art approaches in extracting algorithmic logic from open-source repositories, achieving a 73.0\% task success rate and 91.4\% zero-shot executability—substantially outperforming general-purpose code agents lacking deterministic scope-aware protocols.
+Applied to 19 major repositories, the system extracted 1{,}289 candidate blocks, validated 941, and found that over 80\% are structurally unique.
+Through multi-level de-duplication, \texttt{NN-RAG} contributes approximately 72\% of all novel architectures in the LEMUR dataset.
+Beyond extraction, it enables automated cross-repository migration of architectural patterns, regenerating dependency-complete modules in new contexts at scale—a capability not provided by existing open-source systems.
+Overall, \sys converts fragmented vision code into a reproducible, provenance-tracked substrate for algorithmic discovery.
+By formalizing the extraction of dependency-closed neural primitives, this work establishes a scalable methodology for `Neural Architecture Mining', transforming disparate source code into a standardized, executable dataset for research.